CAROLYN HARPER (Narberth, PA)

 July 24 – August 25

-In an exhibition entitled Microplastics, Benjamin Montague photographs materials defined as plastics smaller than 5mm.
-These are generally created by non-recycled plastics gradually breaking down into tiny fragments which enter our watersheds and, eventually, our food system.
-The objects in these photographs were collected from various water and soil samples from both urban and rural rivers, lakes and oceans.
+Photographer Benjamin Montague documents plastics smaller than 5mm, creating a moment in the gradual break down of these materials into tiny fragments which enter our watersheds and, eventually, our food system.
+In this series, the objects were collected from various water and soil samples in both urban and rural rivers, lakes and oceans.

 17TH ANNUAL HWD JURIED SCULPTURE EXHIBITION